How To Behave At A Nudist Camp, With Euphoria’s Barbie Ferreira

 It's not every day that you take Internet star and actress Barbie Ferreira to a nudist camp, but that's exactly what Refinery29 did.
-As part of the ongoing series How To Behave, Euphoria star Ferreira sought out to interrogate public opinions on body image, body hair and nudity.
+As part of the ongoing series How To Behave, the Euphoria star sought to interrogate public opinions on body image, body hair and nudity.

 The 25-year-old hasn't been immune to public scrutiny about her weight.
 As someone who lives outside of the sample size, she has spoken out about the "backhanded compliments" she's received.
 "It’s not radical for me to be wearing a crop top," she told Who What Wear, adding that people project confidence onto her simply because of her weight.